 ~ARC provided by Netgalley in exchange for an honest review~

 The concept is fantastic.
 Nicolette wants to save herself, remove herself from her toxic environment but on her own terms.
-The emphasis is not on romance but on the important of friendship.
-And the important of loving yourself rather than loving the prince and the typical happily ever after.
+The emphasis is not on romance but on the importance of friendship.
+And the importance of loving yourself rather than loving the prince.
 But there is no climax.
 The story flows quick and easy, but there’s nothing that fuels excitement, no internal conflict that was satisfying to read.

 Overall, this book was enjoyable.
 How likely I would recommend this book will be varying, depends on my mood I think.
-But the ending was worth knowing, and honestly one of my favourite for a fairy tale retelling.
+But the ending was was cute, and honestly one of my favourite for a fairy tale retelling.